MicrosoftDocs/xamarin-docs/docs/android/platform/maps-and-location/maps/obtaining-a-google-maps-api-key.md

    [![Clicking Google Maps Android API in the Library section](obtaining-a-google-maps-api-key-images/03-api-selection-vs-sml.png)](obtaining-a-google-maps-api-key-images/03-api-selection-vs.png#lightbox)

-4. From the **API Library** page, click **Maps SDK for Android** and on the next page click **ENABLE** to turn on the service for this project:
+4. From the **API Library** page, click **Maps SDK for Android**.
+On the next page, click **ENABLE** to turn on the service for this project:

    [![Clicking the ENABLE button in the Dashboard section](obtaining-a-google-maps-api-key-images/04-enable-api-vs-sml.png)](obtaining-a-google-maps-api-key-images/04-enable-api-vs.png#lightbox)

-At this point the API project has been created and the Google Maps Android API v2 has been added to it.
+At this point the API project has been created and Google Maps Android API v2 has been added to it.
 However, you cannot use this API in your project until you create credentials for it.
-Next we will look at how to create an API key and white-list a Xamarin.Android application so that it is authorized to use this key.
+The next section explains how to create an API key and white-list a Xamarin.Android application so that it is authorized to use this key.

 ## Obtaining the API Key

 After the **Google Developer Console** API project has been created, it is necessary to create an Android API key.
 Xamarin.Android applications must have an API key before they are granted access to Android Map API v2.

-1. In the **Maps SDK for Android** page that is displayed (after clicking **ENABLE** in the previous step), go to the **Credentials** tab and click **Create credentials** button:
+1. In the **Maps SDK for Android** page that is displayed (after clicking **ENABLE** in the previous step), go to the **Credentials** tab and click the **Create credentials** button:

    [![Maps SDK for Android Credentials message](obtaining-a-google-maps-api-key-images/05-api-is-enabled-vs-sml.png)](obtaining-a-google-maps-api-key-images/05-api-is-enabled-vs.png#lightbox)

-2. Choose the **API key** clicking on it:
+2. Click **API key**:

    [![Add credentials to your project dialog](obtaining-a-google-maps-api-key-images/06-add-credentials-to-your-project-vs-sml.png)](obtaining-a-google-maps-api-key-images/06-add-credentials-to-your-project-vs.png#lightbox)